uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

     </tr>
     <tr>
 	<td><strong>Participant</strong></td>
-	<td>A Participant is any individual creating content or commenting on an Issue or Pull Request.</td>
+	<td>A Participant is any individual creating content, code or commenting on an Issue or Pull Request.</td>
     </tr>
     <tr>
 	<td><strong>Project Charter</strong></td>